AKA bare, bb, raw, breeding.

 - I’m more likely to bareback if I’m not feeling good about myself, or am high or drunk.

-Some of us think ‘I’ll get away with it – what I do isn’t high risk’, meaning that we pull out before coming, bareback when someone has low or ‘undetectable’ viral load, or are top if HIV negative or bottom if HIV positive.
+Some guys think what they’re doing isn’t risky, and that they’ll pull out before coming, or are top if HIV negative or bottom if HIV positive.

-Years of being expected to use condoms has made not using them a taboo for some of us.
-Breaking taboos can have a strong erotic charge.
-Some of us leave this thrill for porn or fantasy; often men interested in barebacking, especially online, seem unwilling to do it in reality.
-Others act on it.
+Years of being expected to use condoms has made not using them a taboo for some, and breaking taboos can have a strong erotic charge.
+Some guys leave this thrill for porn or fantasy; often men interested in barebacking, especially online, seem unwilling to do it in reality.

 Here are some words or phrases you might come across: